elbarto83/orm-validator/README.md

 `EllipseSynergie\OrmValidator\Eloquent\BaseModel` automaticly register event observer on models `boot()` method.
 You MUST create a Observer for each of your `EllipseSynergie\OrmValidator\Eloquent\BaseModel` models.

-For example, if you have a Account model, you must create a observer in the file `app/models/Observer/Account.php` :
+For example, if you have a Account model, you can create a observer in the file `app/models/Observer/Account.php` :

 ```php
 <?php namespace Observer;